1 Indexing (Or Lack Thereof)

 The complexity of pandas’ indexing is a microcosm for the complexity of the pandas API in general.
 There’s a reason for the complexity (well, most of it), but that’s not much consolation while you’re learning.
 Still, all of these ways of indexing really are useful enough to justify their inclusion in the library.

-It’s true that Pandas indexing is quite useful, but it’s also true that everyone always forgets how do to anything non-trivial with it.
+It’s true that Pandas indexing is quite useful, but it’s also true that everyone always forgets how to do anything non-trivial with it.
 The benefits of being able to put df.loc[pd.IndexSlice[:, 'B0':'B1'], :]] in your code base are somewhat dubious.

 Polars avoids this complexity by simply not having an index.
 It just has ordinary methods like .select, .filter and .head for accessing a subset of rows or columns.